maidsafe/rfcs/proposed/0006-Launcher.md

 **step 6:** Launcher reads the `<LAUNCHER-CONFIG-FILE>` and creates a mapping in the MaidManagers for associating user’s `MAID Keys <-> App specific Keys` to allow App to PUT/POST on behalf of the user in `<APP-ROOT-DIR>`.
 - The mapping is done only for the ownership key/s (not encryption keys).
 - The request for mapping/un-mapping shall be a command to the `MaidManagers`.
 For commands to `MaidManagers`, `StructuredData` with special Type-Tag will be reserved.
-On reception of this `StructuredData` the vaults will check the payload and act upon the request instead of executing a normal reaction to the usual `PUT/DELETES`.
+On reception of this `StructuredData` via a `POST` message explicity directed towards MaidManagers the vaults will check the payload and act upon the request instead of executing a normal reaction to the usual `POST`s.
 - `StructuredData` with Tag-Type **9** shall be reserved for `Client <-> Vault` messages.
 - The messages will be defined in [safe_vault](https://github.com/maidsafe/safe_vault).
 - This shall be the format of `Client <-> Vault` messages: